-Earlier we have discussed the intrinsic and extrinsic types of semiconductor material.
+In the first two articles, we learned the basic things about semiconductor materials.
+Now, we have entered into the applications of Semiconductors.
 Semiconductor materials are used to develop many electronic devices.
-A p-n junction diode is one of those devices.
-In this article, we are going to discuss the formation, characteristics curves, depletion layer, potential barrier, bias circuit diagram, working principle and uses of a p-n junction diode.
+A p-n junction diode is one of those.
+In this article, I’m going to discuss the formation, characteristics curves, depletion layer, potential barrier, bias circuit diagram, working principle and uses of a p-n junction diode.

 - P-n junction diode